Mexican opinion poll shows Pena Nieto extending lead

 Most of that support, though, is concentrated in traditionally more liberal Mexico City and the center of the country where Lopez Obrador is leading Pena Nieto by 3 percentage points, the poll showed.

-In the rest of the country Pena Nieto still holds a strong lead and thirty percent of respondents said they had not heard of the student protests.
+In the rest of the country Pena Nieto still holds his strong lead and thirty percent of respondents said they had not heard of the student protests.

 Even if Lopez Obrador does not win the race, the recent boost for his candidacy raises the possibility that the leftist Party of the Democratic Revolution (PRD) will have a strong showing in Congress, denting the PRI’s majority.